Pearson-Higher-Ed/elements/docs/elements/inputs.md

 ### Required vs Optional fields

 In addition to stating the field's required-ness in the label, the input itself can have either a `required` attribute (this may trigger a browser's built-in error messaging) or `aria-required`.
 These are boolean attributes.
 Some developers prefer using `aria-required` as it tells users of assistive technology (AT) that the field is required without triggering the browser's default error messages.
+You should not use both of these attributes on the same input.

 ## Placeholders